 In the past 50 years the Green Cellar Slug appears to be replacing the Yellow Cellar Slug throughout the UK.
 It’s unclear why this is happening.
 It is possible the Green Cellar Slug is better at surviving in our landscape and climate.
 It has been suggested that the Yellow Cellar Slug may be negatively impacted by the renovation of old buildings.
 However, evidence has shown that the two species interbreed, producing hybrids that are most similar to the Green Cellar Slug.

 This survey was part of a PhD project with Newcastle University, Royal Horticultural Society, and the Centre for Ecology and Hydrology, who are collaborating to combine their expertise on slug and snail biology, and biological recording.

 The overall aim of this project is to identify which species of slug and snail are present in UK gardens, which are causing damage to plants, which may be beneficial, and their abundance.
 The results of the project will be communicated back to survey participants and published on the web and in horticultural media for the public.
 It will also be used to improve the advice the RHS gives to the public.

 When you submit records to iRecord, your name will be included alongside the survey information (including location and time of record) to form the ‘biological record’.
-This information will be shared with scientists at the RHS who may contact you with queries about the records you provide for the purpose of validating and verifying the survey data.
+For any information submitted up until 1 November 2021 this information was shared with scientists at the RHS who may contact you with queries about the records you provide for the purpose of validating and verifying the survey data.

 We will have access to the following personal data about you: